ricomariani/CG-SQL-author/docs/user_guide/09_statements_summary_and_error_checking.md

 The usual shape forms are supported, so `C` could be `ARGUMENTS` or `LOCALS` etc.

+As with all the other sugared syntax forms, the statement is automatically converted to the normal form.
+SQLite will never see the sugar, nor indeed to later stages of the compiler.

 #### The `INSERT` Statement

 SQLite reference: https://sqlite.org/lang_insert.html